jweaver72/EGZUMMER-WIKI/Flashing-firmware.md

 Just goto the page with official released [egzumer firmware releases](https://github.com/egzumer/uv-k5-firmware-custom/releases).

 * First put the UV-K5 in programming mode (press `PTT` and turn on the UV-K5 and check that the WHITE LED lights up) and then connect the programming interface.
-Now a blue LED also lights up.
+Now a BLUE LED also lights up.

 * Select the latest/desired firmware and look for `🗲FLASH WITH A BROWSER🗲`